<Don’t forget to scroll down and check out the comments on this page for much more up to date information>

-Our first visit to Walton Hall a couple of years ago was not necessarily a happy one.
+Our first visit to Walton Hall many years ago was not necessarily a happy one.
 Regular visitors to this website (are there any?!) may have read my previous review which was not overly positive about this fishery – someone certainly read it because we received an email from a Walton Hall regular who had a bone to pick with us.
 It seemed Walton Hall was under new ownership and the comments/findings in our review were no longer relevant and were unnecessarily putting people off paying it a visit, and he urged us to go back and see what it’s like now.

 A quick chat with the new owner quickly revealed that one of our major gripes – opening hours – was no longer an issue and anglers can now enjoy a full session right through into late evening/dusk.
 This is of particular interest to myself and Stu as neither of us are what you’d call ‘early starters’.
 So, with renewed vigour we arrived at Walton Hall and wandered into the ticket office with caps in hand to meet the new owner face to face.
 He was very keen to make it clear that under his management Walton Hall was a different place and that once we’d spent a day there we’d be able to write a more favourable review.
 Yours truly was however finding it hard to listen intently as thoughts of pike on the fly were clouding my ability to concentrate.
 The lake has been cleared of a lot of its jack pike but we were assured that some still remained and I wanted to devote most of the day to targeting them.